Katie-McHugh/regulation_of_aging/README.md

 # regulation_of_aging

-## Genome- and transcriptome- wide association study of aging in S. cerevisiae.
-PhD dissertation chapter.
 ---------------------------------------------------------------------------------------------------------------------------------------

 This repository contains the code and data for the analysis of:

-xxx
+## Genome- and transcriptome- wide association study of aging in S. cerevisiae.

 ### Repository content: